ChrisBuchholz/war/README.md

-War - Watch and Repeat
+War - Watch and repeat
 ======================

 War will watch a file or folder (and all of its content) and run a command